terryLAT/trump-tweets/README.md

 # trump-tweet-aggregator

-A simple Python app that aggregates all of @realDonaldTrump's tweets into a single JSON feed
+All [@realDonaldTrump](https://twitter.com/realdonaldtrump) tweets stored at [trumptwitterarchive.com](https://trumptwitterarchive.com) in a single JSON